 The College has increased its allocation to private equity through a commitment to Cambridge University Fund L.P., a pooled private equity vehicle set up by the University and a number of Cambridge Colleges.
+The College has also increased its allocation to hedge funds.
+As at 30 June

-As at 30 June 2009, the College held unquoted securities with a valuation of $\pounds4,649,000$ (representing 1.5% of the overall portfolio).
+2010, the College held unquoted securities with a valuation of £38,997,000 (representing 11.7% of the overall portfolio).

-In addition, at 30 June 2009, the College held cash for reinvestment amounting to \pounds 31,957,000 (representing 10.4% of the portfolio).
-This formed a significant element of the portfolio at the year end.
-The College also uses Royal London Cash Management as a cash manager.
+In addition, at 30 June 2010, the College held cash for reinvestment amounting to $\pounds7,991,000$ (representing 2.4% of the portfolio).